 We are also working with EPRI to test the application of a water footprint tool.
 A water “footprint” is the amount of water used in the production of the goods or services by a business – for example, the amount of water needed to make a pair of jeans or to produce a kilowatt of electricity.
 This analysis will help us better understand how we use water resources, which will support better water management, reporting, benchmarking and disclosure activities at AEP’s generation facilities.

-AEP places a high value on reporting our usage and management of water throughout our system.
-One way we do this is through voluntary reporting efforts.
-We participate annually in the Carbon Disclosure Project Water Survey.
-The 2015 questionnaire was issued on behalf of 617 investors representing $63 trillion in assets who seek business-critical information about water consumption and water use strategy and planning.
+Because we place a high value on the importance of transparency, AEP extensively reports on our usage and management of water throughout our system in different forums.
+We do this through both required reporting, such as the U.S. Energy Information Administration, and through voluntary reporting efforts.
+For example, we participate annually in the CDP Water Survey.
+The 2018 questionnaire was issued on behalf of 655 investors representing $87 trillion in assets who seek business-critical information about water consumption and water use strategy and planning.
 In addition, AEP provides extensive water data in our Global Reporting Initiative (GRI) report.